Francisco Macías Nguema: Overthrow

 By 1979, Macías Nguema's government had garnered condemnation from the United Nations and European Commission.
 That summer, Macías Nguema organised the execution of several members of his own family, leading several members of his inner circle to fear that he was no longer acting rationally.
-On 3 August 1979 he was overthrown by Teodoro Obiang Nguema Mbasogo, whose brother was among those murdered by the President.
+On 3 August 1979, he was overthrown by his nephew, Colonel Teodoro Obiang Nguema Mbasogo, whose brother was among those murdered by the President.
 Obiang achieved his coup mostly with the help of his cousins with whom he had previously attended a Spanish military academy together and who now headed the military.
 As Macías Nguema was still at his palace, isolated from the rest of the country due to his fear of being overthrown, the coup met no organized opposition.

 The deposed ruler and a contingent of loyal forces initially tried to resist the coup upon hearing of it, but his forces eventually abandoned him.
 He fled into the jungle of Rio Muni, possibly intending to get across the border into exile, but was captured on 18 August.
-The former President was found by an old woman; he was exhausted and probably delirious, sitting beneath a tree and eating sugarcane.
+The former president was found by an old woman; he was exhausted and probably delirious, sitting beneath a tree and eating sugarcane.
 Obiang's troops proceeded to arrest him, and found his nearby car stuffed full of suitcases with $4 million in cash.

-However, it was believed that Macías Nguema had actually burned 100 million dollars (much of Equatorial Guinea's cash reserves) before attempting to escape the country.
+It was believed that Macías Nguema had actually burned $100 million (much of Equatorial Guinea's cash reserves) before attempting to escape the country as revenge.
 When his wife heard of his overthrow, she returned to Equatorial Guinea to protect their eldest son.
-Monique, Maribel, and Paco remained behind for their own safety, and consequently lived in North Korea for the remainder of their childhood.
-Monique stated that Kim Il-sung honored his friendship to Macías Nguema by acting as their guardian and financing their education.
+Monica, Maribel, and Paco remained behind for their own safety, and consequently lived in North Korea for the remainder of their childhood.
+Monica stated that Kim Il Sung honored his friendship to Macías Nguema by acting as their guardian and financing their education.